AHRQ-CDS/AHRQ-CEDAR-ADMIN/README.md

 1. Functionality to index the contents of external evidence repositories and map artifact metadata to the CEDAR data model
 2. A web application for CEDAR administrators

+User documentation for CEDAR administrators can be found in the [CEDAR Admininstration Guide](docs/ADMIN-GUIDE.md).

 For information about using or contributing to this project, please see

 - [Contribution Guide](CONTRIBUTING.md)